alexhalbeisen/fundraiser-site/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Left
-  headline: merch
+  headline: store
-  content: 'I will be working on the design of t-shirts where all profits will go
+  content: I will be working on the design of t-shirts where all profits will go to
-    to the charity. '
+    the charity.
+Please reach out to me if you are interested as well as your shirt size!
   media:
     image: "/uploads/2020/10/18/a_89291_mt-6-2.jpg"
     alt_text: ''